 Microsoft Surface Pro 6 vs Surface Laptop 2 – Specs

-One of the biggest upgrades for this year’s new Surface Pro 6 and Laptop 2 is the fresh new Intel chipsets stashed inside.
-The old Kaby Lake platforms are gone, replaced by 8th-Gen Core i5 and Core i7 processors.
-We haven’t had full confirmation on which precise chipsets will be used yet, although we’re hopeful for some Whiskey Lake action.
+One of the biggest upgrades for this year’s new Surface Pro 6 and Laptop 2 compared to last year’s models, is new Intel chipsets stashed inside.
+The old Kaby Lake platforms are gone, replaced by Kaby Lake Refresh 8th-Gen Core i5 and Core i7 processors.

 |Microsoft Surface Pro 6||Microsoft Surface Laptop 2|